Health Care Innovation (HCIN)

 HCIN 6160 Advancing Health Equity

-Against a backdrop of policy experimentation and growing evidence of effective practices, this course explores the work of diversity, equity, inclusion, and justice in health care organizations, clinical spaces, and affected communities.
-Throughout the course, we survey the context of health disparities and health equity—a definition of terms, the state of the evidence, and relevant historical background.
+Against a backdrop of policy experimentation and growing evidence of effective practices, this course explores the work of diversity, equity, inclusion, and justice in health care organizations, clinical spaces, and community settings.
+We survey the context of health disparities and health equity: definitions, the state of the evidence, and historical background.
 We examine opportunities and limitations of ADEI programs.
-We explore evidence-based frameworks and techniques that promote sustainable implementation of new initiatives.
-And we reflect on the personal and relational aspects of doing the work: learning to see inequity, interrogating our roles in existing power structures, and changing our perceptions of what types of change are feasible for ourselves and our institutions.
-Throughout this course, students will be asked to catalogue and analyze opportunities to advance equity in health and health care, and they will come away with a plan for an initiative that can be implemented in their professional context.
+You will learn evidence-based frameworks and techniques to promote sustainable implementation of new initiatives.
+And you will reflect on the personal and relational aspects of doing the work: learning to see inequity, interrogating our roles in existing power structures, and changing our perceptions of what types of change are feasible for ourselves and our institutions.
+Throughout this course, you will be asked to catalogue and analyze opportunities to advance equity in health and health care, so that you come away with a plan for an initiative that can be implemented in your professional context.

 Summer Term